Screenwriters Taxonomy: Point of View

 By finding the answers that best help to tell their story, screenwriters determine a POV for their screenplay.
 The Screenwriters Taxonomy boils the answers to these questions down into the five most common POVs:

 Filmmaker Omniscient

 The characters are unaware that a film is being made, and so have no narrative voice.
 Instead, the filmmaker crafts a story by taking us on an omniscient tour of characters and events, designed to intrigue and entertain the audience by showing the perfect piece of the story at the most impactful time.
-This type of filmmaking is almost always objective, since the very nature of watching a movie is predicated on the filmmaking being truthful.
+This type of filmmaking is usually objective, since the very nature of watching a movie is predicated on the filmmaking being truthful.

 Primary Omniscient

 The story is viewed through the main character's perspective.
 The story is often biased, and the actions told in retrospect – in order to tell the “bigger story” in which the primary character has been caught.
 Alan Ball used this technique in his final draft of American Beauty.